klyed/hivesmartchain/docs/reference/state.md

 The raw data stored according depends on a schema determined by the execution engine and contract in question, in the case of the EVM this is described by the
 ABI generated when a contract is compiled.

-Burrow stores its state in an authenticated key-value data structure - a merkle tree.
+HiveSmartChain stores its state in an authenticated key-value data structure - a merkle tree.
 It has the following features:

 - We store a separate complete version of all core state at each height - this gives us the ability to rewind instantly to any height.
 - We are able to provide inclusion proofs for any element of state (not currently exposed by our RPC interfaces).